Mysvac/cpp-jsonlib/docs/zh/Json/erase.md

 bool erase(const std::size_t index) noexcept;
 ```

-1. If the internal data type is `Object`, delete the key-value pair for the specified key.
+1. If the internal data type is `Obj`, delete the key-value pair for the specified key.
 If the type does not match or the key does not exist, return `false` (no exception will be thrown).
 Return `true` if the deletion succeeds.

-2. If the internal data type is `Array`, delete the element at the specified index.
+2. If the internal data type is `Arr`, delete the element at the specified index.
 If the type does not match or the index is out of bounds, return `false` (no exception will be thrown).
 Return `true` if the deletion succeeds.

 ## Exceptions